GregRos/GregRos/README.md

 In my last position, I single-handedly built and designed a stateless, highly scalable system that ran, monitored, and controlled headless browsers.
 The system was capable of detecting and reporting all website activity, ranging from usage of JavaScript APIs to HTTP requests.
 This system was instrumental to the company's offering.

-I further led development of a high-throughput data pipeline capable of digesting GB/s of graph data from a queue, encoding it, and writing it to a classical relational database, while doing research for a future move to graph databases.

 I am in a constant state of inspiration, my mind brimming with libraries I could write or systems I could build.
 I am always working on several things at once, with a dozen more things that are on hold but will eventually reach completion.
 It’s just the way my mind operates.

 **This is a placeholder for something better.**